SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_uart/readme.md

 >- The required files for low-power state are moved to RAM.
 The rest of the application is executed from flash.
 >- In this application, we are changing the power state from PS4 to PS2 and vice - versa.
 >- Once the power state changes from PS4 to PS2 and vice - versa, you have to reconfigure the uart configs once again using sl_si91x_usart_set_configuration() API  because of frequency change.
 Refer to `ulp_uart_example.c` file for more info.
+>- CTS and RTS only works when not using ROM driver for UART
 >
 > **Note:**
 >